 There's also a huge intake of retail employees around Christmas time, so you could secure a part or full-time job that'd earn you extra pennies and important work experience.

 Depending on what you want to do during the summer, deadlines can fall early.
-Make sure you don’t wait until July before you apply.
+Make sure you do not wait until July before you apply.

 Jobs at home and abroad